- Fact Sheet

 An independent Social Security Appeal Board, comprising non-government members, provides a means of redress for any person not satisfied with the decision of the SWD in respect of eligibility and payment of social security benefits.

 Family and Child Welfare Services: SWD or subvented NGOs provide a variety of family and child welfare services with the objective of preserving and strengthening the family as a unit.
-The 65 Integrated Family Service Centres and two Integrated Services Centres operated by SWD or NGOs over the territory provide a spectrum of preventive, supportive and remedial services including family life education, parent-child activities, enquiry service, volunteer training and service, outreaching service groups and programmes, counseling and referral services for individuals and families in need.
+The 65 Integrated Family Service Centres and two Integrated Services Centres operated by SWD or NGOs over the territory provide a spectrum of preventive, supportive and remedial services including family life education, parent-child activities, enquiry service, volunteer training and service, outreaching service groups and programmes, counselling and referral services for individuals and families in need.

 The 11 Family and Child Protective Services Units of SWD provide services for families having problems of spouse/cohabitant battering, child abuse and child custody disputes.
 Five refuge centres for women, a multi-purpose crisis intervention and support centre and a family crisis support centre provide emergency shelter, temporary accommodation and integrated package of services for individuals and families in face of domestic violence or in crisis.
 There are integrated services teams for street sleepers, temporary shelters and urban hostels for street sleepers and homeless persons.